Debbie Wallace, Vocals

 Pete Seely, Guitarist, Vocals

-He is currently involved in two bands: this band, a rock legends group that covers Stevie Nicks, Pat Benatar, and Sting; and Freelance, a trio that performs classic rock, country, blues, and standards.
+He is currently involved in two bands: this band, a rock legends group that covers Stevie Nicks and Pat Benatar; and Freelance, a trio that performs classic rock, country, blues, and standards.
 Additionally, Pete plays for audiences and participates at local coffeehouses and open mic nights in the South Florida area.
 He routinely contributes to the musical programming of his church playing for special events and services, and he mentors young guitar students.

 Originally from the Philadelphia suburbs, Pete got his start in a garage band in the early seventies.
 The rich, often soulful, emerging music scene of that place and time informs his full, layered-sound style.
 Some of his earliest influences include Duane Allman, The Beatles, The Rolling Stones, and Motown.
 From walking bass lines to playing multiple parts on the fret board, Pete’s versatility and experience are the product of faithful commitment to his craft.